 sudo pico /Library/Preferences/SystemConfiguration/com.apple.Boot.plist

 - Insert mbasd=1 in the <string></string> value below the <key>Kernel Flags</key> (If and only if there is already something written between <string> and </string>, then use a space to separate the mbasd=1 from what’s already there.
 Otherwise, avoid any extra spaces!).
 The file will then look like:

 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">

 [Update: As CyborgSam pointed out in the comments, the file might not yet exist at all on some Macs.
 In that case, the pico editor window will initially be empty - if so, just copy and paste the entire XML block from above].

 - Save (press Ctrl-X, answer yes to save by pressing Y, press enter to confirm the file name).

 - Restart your machine.
 That’s it!

-I tested this on Lion 10.7.2 only 10.7.2 up to 10.7.4 (Update: and up to Mountain Lion 10.8.2), but I expect it to work for all Mac OS versions that came after the initial release of the Macbook Air Superdrive, which is probably 10.5.3, and is likely to work with future versions of OS X. Just let me know your experience in the comments!
+I tested this [Updated:2013-11-03] on Lion 10.7.2 up to 10.7.4, Mountain Lion up to 10.8.4 and Mavericks 10.9 so far, but I expect it to work for all Mac OS versions that came after the initial release of the Macbook Air Superdrive, which is probably 10.5.3, and is likely to work with future versions of OS X. Just let me know your experience in the comments!